speckleworks/SpeckleDynamo/README.md

 ![speckle-demo](https://user-images.githubusercontent.com/2679513/41601159-99a0499a-73cf-11e8-90b9-36b43a822076.gif)

-Speckle for Dynamo **Alpha** is out!
-Get the latest version from the Dynamo Package Manager.
+Speckle for Dynamo is out!

-**IMPORTANT:**

-**The Receiver will often show a warning regarding `Dictionary.ByKeysValues operation failed`.
-[We are aware of that](https://github.com/speckleworks/SpeckleDynamo/issues/20) and are working with the Dynamo team to fix it.
-Nothing to worry about for the moment!**

 ---
 ## Contents